Paul E. Turner

-Paul E. Turner is an American evolutionary biologist and virologist, the Rachel Carson Professor of ecology and evolutionary biology at Yale University, and a faculty member in microbiology at the Yale School of Medicine.
+Paul Eugene Turner is an American evolutionary biologist and virologist, the Rachel Carson Professor of ecology and evolutionary biology at Yale University, and a faculty member in microbiology at the Yale School of Medicine.
 His research focuses on the evolutionary genetics of viruses, particularly bacteriophages and RNA viruses transmitted by mosquitoes.
 In 2025, he was elected to the American Philosophical Society.

 Early life

 Paul Turner was born in Philadelphia, Pennsylvania in 1966 to Eugene Turner, a Presbyterian minister, and Sylvia Turner, a public schoolteacher.
 Turner grew up outside of Syracuse, New York, where he spent his childhood among forests and lakes, observing animals in their natural habitats.

 Although he entered college at the University of Rochester intending to become an engineer, Turner was encouraged by professors like John Jaenike and Andrew Dobson to pursue graduate work in biology.
 Despite graduating with a B.A. in Biology in 1988, Turner was still unsure about entering graduate school.
 At the time, no African American had yet earned a PhD in evolutionary biology.
 He therefore took a four-month internship at a National Audubon Society wildlife sanctuary in Monson, Maine after graduating.
 During the internship, Turner convinced himself to apply to graduate programs.